-- W W (Withdrawal) codes will be used to indicate that a student withdrew from a course more than 14 school days from the start of the course, the date of enrollment for a non-traditional course, and did not transfer into another level of the same course.
-Courses with W codes will receive no credit and will not be calculated into the cumulative GPA but will be calculated into marking period GPAs. - X X (Late enrollment in class) codes will be used when a student enrolls in a course after the fourteenth day of the start of the course and too late for credit to be granted.
-Courses with X codes will receive no credit and will not be calculated into the cumulative GPA but will be calculated into marking period GPAs. - Z Z (Assessment not taken) codes will be used when a student does not take a mid-term or final assessment for a course.
+W - W (Withdrawal) codes will be used to indicate that a student withdrew from a course more than 24 school days from the start of a full year course or 16 days from the start of a semester course, or the date of enrollment for a non-traditional course, and did not transfer into another level of the same course.
+Courses with W codes will receive no credit and will not be calculated into the cumulative GPA but will be calculated into marking period GPAs for eligibility.

+X - X (Late enrollment in class) codes will be used when a student enrolls in a course after the 24th day of a full-year course or after the 16th day of a semester-long course, too late for credit to be granted.
+Courses with X codes will receive no credit and will not be calculated into the cumulative GPA but will be calculated into marking period GPAs.

+Z - Z (Assessment not taken) codes will be used when a student does not take a midterm or final assessment for a course.
 Courses with Z codes will receive no credit, will count as a credit attempted, and will earn 0 quality points until the Z code is converted to an appropriate letter grade.